inpsyde/wp-app-container/README.md

 ### Service provider example using any PSR-11 container

-In the following example I will use [PHP-DI](http://php-di.org) but really any PSR-11-compatible container will do.
+In the following example I will use [PHP-DI](http://php-di.org), but any PSR-11-compatible container will do.

 ```php
 <?php